 2. Our role in your privacy

 Beryl is a micro-mobility company, operating shared bike and scooter schemes across the UK, as well as providing the technology used in other shared schemes within the Beryl network.
 Beryl is the trading name of SMIDSY Limited (no. 07831245).
-Our registered address is Beryl, The Green House, 244-254 Cambridge Heath Road, London, E2 9DA.
+Our registered address is Beryl, Unit 2.05, The Frames, 1 Phipp St, London EC2A 4PS.

 As a customer of Beryl, or even just a visitor to our website or app, we act as the controller of your personal data.
 This means that we are responsible for determining the purpose for which your personal data is used, as well as being responsible for keeping it secure.
 As a controller we have registered with the Information Commissioner's Office in the UK and our registration number is ZA029650.

 3. The role of our partners

 Some schemes within the Beryl Network are either solely or jointly operated by our partners.
 In each case our partners will also play a role in your privacy, and the details of this notice describe your relationship with each partner in addition to Beryl.

 West Midlands Combined Authority